hybridsjs/hybrids/docs/component-model/localization.md

 ### Key

-The key is generated from the text content of the element.
-It is trimmed before matching, but the whitespace in the template is preserved.
-Attributes of the elements are not translated.
+The phrase key is generated from the text content.
+It is trimmed before matching, but the whitespace in the result template is preserved.

 The expressions inside of the text content are replaced with the `${\d}` placeholders with ascending index, always starting from zero (it avoids the key mismatch when new expression is added to the template).
-However, the order of the expressions in the translated message might be different.
+However, the order of the expressions in the translated message might be changed.

 ```javascript
 import { define, html, localize } from "hybrids";